 Program Evaluation of Broadening STEM Participation for Underrepresented Students of Color

 Jacqueline Leonard is Professor of Mathematics Education in the School of Education at the University of Wyoming, USA.

 Jakita O. Thomas is the Philpott Westpoint Stevens Associate Professor of Computer Science and Software Engineering at Auburn University, USA.

 Roni Ellington is Associate Professor of Mathematics Education in the Department of Advanced Studies Leadership and Policy at Morgan State University, USA.

-Monica B. Mitchell is founder and President of MERAssociates, LLC (MERA), an award-winning evaluation consultancy based in Washington, D.C., USA.
+Monica B. Mitchell is founder and President of MERAssociates, LLC (MERA), an award-winning evaluation consultancy based in the greater metropolitan area of Washington, D.C., USA.